GSLV F16: Pre-launch

-The Preparation work for NISAR's launch started in April 2025 with the flag-off of the GS2 stage.
-Initially scheduled for an early 2024 launch, the mission was delayed after it was decided to apply special reflective coatings to its primary Radar reflectors, necessating it to be sent back to the US for corrections.
+Preparation work for NISAR's launch started in April 2025 with the flag-off of the GS2 stage.
+Initially scheduled for an early 2024 launch, the mission was delayed after it was decided to apply special reflective coatings to its primary radar reflectors, necessating it being sent back to the US for corrections.

 Launch

 NISAR lifted off aboard an ISRO Geosynchronous Satellite Launch Vehicle (GSLV) rocket at 5:40 p.m.
 IST on the 30th of July 2025.
 ISRO ground controllers in Bengaluru began communicating with NISAR about 18 minutes after launch, at just after 8:29 a.m.
 EDT, and confirmed it is operating as expected.
 It was the GSLV rocket’s first mission to Sun-synchronous polar orbit.The satellite will enter a 90-day Checkout phase and deploy its primary Radar reflector before beginning of its operational life.